verlok/verlok.github.io/_posts/2021-09-26-vanilla-lazyload-vs-lazysizes.md

 ### Optimizes performance by cancelling downloads of images that already exited the viewport

 If your mobile users are on slow connections and scrolls down fast, vanilla-lazyload cancels the download of images that are still loading but already exited the viewport.
-If for some reason you don't want this to happen, you can turn this feature off bu setting the option `cancel_on_exit` to `false` (default is `true`).
+Although if for some reason you don't want this to happen, this feature can be turned off.

 ### Retries loading after network connection went off and on